College Students and the Dangers of Binge Drinking

 Craving.
 The person has a hunger for or strong need to drink.

 Loss of control.
-The person finds it hard to stop drinking once he or she starts.
-They may be unable
+The person finds it hard to stop drinking once they start.
+They may be unable to stay

 Tolerance.
 The person needs to drink more alcohol to feel the effects of the alcohol.